-1. The parties agree that the race, color, sex, national origin, religion, age, handicap, disability of a qualified individual with a disability, or marital status of one or more unit employees shall not be considered in any decision which requires the interpretation or application of this agreement.

-2. The City and the PBA oppose discriminatory behavior of any nature.
-The City and the PBA shall work jointly to identify and eradicate discriminatory conduct in the work place.
+- 1. The parties agree that the race, color, sex, national origin, religion, age, handicap, disability of a qualified individual with a disability, or marital status of one or more unit employees shall not be considered in any decision which requires the interpretation or application of this agreement. - 2.
+The City and the PBA oppose discriminatory behavior of any nature.
+The City and the PBA shall work jointly to identify and eradicate discriminatory conduct in the work place. - 3.
+All employees have an affirmative duty to report suspected discriminatory conduct in the police department to the City's Human Resource Director. - 4.
+Discriminatory conduct is a per se violation of the City's rules of conduct and can subject an employee to disciplinary action, up to and including termination.